Hours and arrival

 There are several private parking garages located near MoMA, and some offer special rates for our visitors.

-Our Titus Theater 1 is open for matinee film screenings on Wednesdays, Thursdays, and Fridays.
-Proof of vaccination, masks, and social distancing are required for admission to indoor screenings.
+Our theaters are now open.
+Proof of vaccination and masks are required for admission to indoor screenings.
 Capacity is limited.

 Restaurants and cafés